Black Amazon manager sues the e-commerce giant, accusing it of race and gender discrimination

 Amazon is also trying to fend off a union organizing drive at a warehouse in Bessemer, Ala., where 5,805 workers are in the middle of a seven-week voting period to determine if they’ll join the Retail, Wholesale and Department Store Union.
 Many of the Bessemer workers are Black, and RWDSU President Stuart Appelbaum said the fight is “as much as a civil rights struggle as a labor struggle.”

 Those battles with people of color, as well as protests by workers including recent East African immigrants at an Amazon warehouse in Shakopee, Minn., illustrate “systemic” racial discrimination issues at the company, said Maurice BP-Weeks, co-executive director of the Action Center on Race and the Economy, a nonprofit focused on racial and economic justice.
-The fact that Newman’s allegations occurred in Amazon’s corporate ranks is predictable, Weeks said.
+The fact that Newman’s allegations occurred in Amazon’s corporate ranks is predictable, BP-Weeks said.

-“It’s not surprising to me that it threads through to the management side,” Weeks said.
+“It’s not surprising to me that it threads through to the management side,” BP-Weeks said.
 “It’s a company culture question.”

+Amazon’s Brinks disputed that charge, even while acknowledging the company has work to do.

+“Teams across Amazon have hired hundreds of thousands of Black employees and thousands of Black managers, and our retention data and employee surveys illustrate that they have similar attrition rates and greater job satisfaction and feelings of inclusion than their non-Black colleagues,” Brinks said.

 In her suit, Newman alleges that Amazon has engaged in a practice of hiring people of color at levels lower than their experiences merit and then promoting them less than similarly skilled White workers.
 Newman, who graduated from Harvard Business School and previously worked as an economic policy adviser to Sen. Cory Booker (D-N.J.), works as Head of Underrepresented Founder Startup Business Development at Amazon Web Services, according to her lawyer.